brooklynrail/brooklynrail-platform/content/events/2020/07/thelma-golden-and-glenn-lowry-with-helen-lee.md

 ---
-title: Thelma Golden and Glenn Lowry with Helen Lee
+title: Thelma Golden and Glenn Lowry with Helen Lee and Joachim Pissarro
 summary: Director and Curator of The Studio Museum in Harlem, Thelma Golden, and the Director of MoMA, Glenn Lowry, will be in a conversation led by Rail board member, Helen Lee.
 We'll conclude with a poetry reading.